-Category 5R (Category 5 Alt) - Data indicate at least one designated use is not being met; however, TMDL development is deferred while an alternative restoration plan is pursued.
-If the alternative restoration plan is not successful, then the water will be placed back in Category 5 and a TMDL will be developed.
+Category 5R - Data indicate at least one designated use is not being met; however, TMDL development is deferred while an advanced restoration plan is pursued.
+If the advanced restoration plan is not successful, then the water will be placed back in Category 5 and a TMDL will be developed.

 A waterbody will be assessed as supporting its designated use (Category 1); not supporting its use (Category 4 or 5); or assessment pending (Category 2 or 3).
+Waters in Category 5 or 5R are considered to be on the State's 303(d) list since the 303(d) list is a list of impaired waters that still need to have a TMDL completed.
 It is possible for a waterbody to be in category 4 and 5 at the same time if it is impaired by more than one pollutant.
-For instance, if a waterbody were impaired for fecal coliform bacteria and dissolved oxygen and a TMDL had been completed only for dissolved oxygen, then the waterbody will be placed in category 4 a for dissolved oxygen and category 5 for fecal coliform bacteria.
+For instance, if a waterbody were impaired for copper and dissolved oxygen and a TMDL had been completed only for dissolved oxygen, then the waterbody will be placed in category 4a for dissolved oxygen and category 5 for copper.